 Topo Ultraventure ($130 – October 2018 at REI, November 2018 everywhere)

 The Topo Ultraventure is the company’s plushest trail shoe, with a 30mm stack height as well as the highest heel-to-toe drop (5mm) in the line.
 The shoe features the same outsole design as the Hydroventure 2, but with a Vibram outsole that’s not MegaGrip (the Hydroventure 2 is).
 With its generous stack height, the shoe foregoes a rockplate.
 The shoe also gets attachment ports for Topo’s gaiters, as do both of the Topo updates noted below.
 The Ultraventure weighs in at 11.2 ounces (317g) in a U.S. men’s 9.
+For more, read our full review of the Topo Ultraventure.

 - Topo Hydroventure 2 (January 2019 – $140) – The Hydroventure 2 gets deeper, wider-spaced lugs as well as a Vibram MegaGrip outsole.